mjanbon/Numerical-Comparison/README.md

 # How to Run the Experiment #
-To run this experiment, open the numerical_experiment.py file in this repository using Python 3.
+To run this experiment, first clone the online repository to a local folder.
+Then open the numerical_experiment.py file in this local repository using Python 3.
 Expyriment, pandas and random must be installed.
+To determine whether the pseudo-random list of numbers is presented in the normal or reverse order, the 'ORDER' constant may be set to 1 or -1.

 # Data Analysis #
-What the code does.
+In order to perform the data analysis, open the numerical_data_analysis.py file from the local repository using Python 3.
+The Expyriment, glob, pandas, statistics, matplotlib, scipy, numpy and os libraries must be installed.
+The code will perform the analysis on the latest xpd file to be added to the data folder; ie for the most recent participant.
-My graphs.
+The analysis follows the first steps of data analysis from the My graphs.

 # Extending This Project #